villekf/OMEGA/README.md

 `find / -iname libOpenCL.so 2>/dev/null` to find the required library file.
 See `install_mex.m` for further details. `compile.py` functions similarly.

 CUDA functionality requires CUDA toolkit.

-**All library paths needs to be on system path when running the mex-files or Python scripts or otherwise the required libraries will not be found.**

 Links:
 https://developer.nvidia.com/cuda-toolkit